swryu10/LibIAPWS/README.md

   Revised Release on the Equation of State 2006 for H2O Ice Ih
 * **IAPWS R12-08 (2008)** \
   **IAPWS::Lib08V** class \
-  Release on the IAPWS Formulation 2008 for the Viscosity of Ordinary Water Substance \
+  Release on the IAPWS Formulation 2008 for the Viscosity of Ordinary Water Substance
-  NOTE : The critical enhancement is not yet implemented. (work in progress)

 # Build
 This library can be built with cmake. \